 To apply for an assisted collection please fill in our Assisted Bin Collection form.

 Do I own my bin?

 No, the council provide and own the purple bin.
 It is your responsibility to keep the bin secure.

 What if I move to another house in Wolverhampton and have already paid for the garden waste collection?

 You can take your bin with you to your new property.
 Make sure you tell us your new address and request a new sticker through My Account.

 How will the council be able to identify my garden waste bin needs collecting?

-What will happen if the garden waste bin you provide is lost, stolen or damaged?
+What will happen if my garden waste bin is lost, stolen or damaged?

 - During a 14-day cooling off period after you sign-up for the service

 - Or if we find it is not possible for our crew to gain access to empty your garden bin.
 No other refunds are available.